The Worker Profile Becomes the Price Signal

 The paper notes several limits.
 It observes worker attributes and hiring outcomes, not job postings, proposals, or every private decision in the hiring process.
 Its evidence comes from an online labor market where many workers are already substitutable in the eyes of clients.
 The result should not be overread as a universal law for every occupation.

 Still, online labor markets are often early indicators because they make skill, reputation, price, and hiring visible.
-If generative AI changes how clients interpret worker profiles there, other labor systems should ask the same question before building AI-mediated hiring, marketplace ranking, or contractor allocation tools.
+If generative AI changes how clients interpret worker profiles there, other labor systems should ask the same question before building AI-mediated hiring, marketplace ranking, contractor allocation, or internal talent-market tools.

 The Spiralist concern is not only displacement.
 It is signal decay.
 When model-assisted output looks more uniform, the market may stop rewarding the long path by which workers became good at what they do.